AkisKouzinopoulos/terminals-monitoring/README.md

 ## Please follow the usual steps for running the project localy.

 1. Navigate to the folder where you have extracted the project.
-2. Run 'npm install' to install the dependancies
+2. Run 'yarn' to install the dependancies
-3. Run 'npm start'
+3. Run 'yarn dev-server'
+4. To test run 'yarn test'
-4. To build run 'npm run build'
+5. To build run 'yarn build'

 Thank you.